 I used several sources as well as my own personal recommendations to put together this guide, including the NHS website, Web MD and various other sites.
-Please bear in mind though, I am not a doctor so before you travel to Peru you should speak to your doctor or a medical professional about the risks of altitude sickness and any recommended altitude sickness medications for you.
+Please bear in mind that I am not a doctor so before you travel to Peru you should speak to your doctor or a medical professional about the risks of altitude sickness and any recommended altitude sickness medications for you.

 Altitude in Cusco Peru